Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Paris may be nicknamed the City of Light, but Lyon is definitely the City of Lights.

-We all love a good light show but there's something special about the Lyon light festival: it lasts several days, it takes place all over town (not just on a building or two), and it happens in Lyon in winter.
+We all love a good light show but there's something special about the Lyon light festival: it lasts several days, it takes place all over town (not just on a building or two), and it happens in Lyon in winter, a season which is often harder for visitors.

-Well, Lyon in December may not be technically winter, but watching my breath curl and feeling my toes freeze means the Christmas season is upon us.
+Well, Lyon in December may not be technically winter, but watching my breath curl and feeling my toes freeze means the Christmas season is upon us, an ideal stop on your way to visiting Christmas markets in France.

 While the Fête des Lumières is a main highlight of Lyon's year, I should warn you it is not an event for everyone.
 The weather is usually cold, a lot of walking is involved, and the crowds are HUGE – thousands of people crammed into tiny twisty streets.